TITLES AND

 "The Fighter" (12/19/54):

-Jeff is awed by a man he met on the road who was able to fix his bicycle and is excited when he discovers he'll be working for Gramps during the harvest.
-But when he backs down from a fight, the boy pegs him as a coward.
+Jeff is awed by Pete, a man he met on the road who was able to fix his bicycle. and is excited when he discovers he'll be working for Gramps during the harvest.
+But when Pete backs down from a fight with a bullying fellow hired hand, the boy pegs him as a coward.
 Pete Barnum: Christian Drake.
 Frank Galloway: Gordon Jones.

 "The Contest" 12/26/54):